Bryan Scott: Music and acting

 He sings and plays the piano, drums and saxophone.
 He participated in the ABC Monday Night Football's musical competition called "Monday Night at the Mic" in 2003 paired with Grammy Award winning artist Michelle Branch.
 The duo lost to Doug Flutie and Barenaked Ladies in the finals after competing against a host of other NFL players and recording artists in a round-robin competition.
 Bryan also had a major role in the feature film White Men Can't Rap where he played the drummer Tater in the rap group Cocoa Bean Mogul.

 Scott sang a song he wrote at the funeral service for Kevin Dare, the Penn State pole vaulter who died while competing at the Big Ten Indoor Track and Field Championships in February 2002.

 In other popular culture

 His brother, Brandon Scott, is a digital marketing executive with Ten Adams in Evansville, Indiana.

 His cousin, Ryan Stewart, is a former defensive back with the Detroit Lions (1996–99) and current radio personality in Atlanta, Georgia.

 He is the inspiration for the Twitter hashtag #allhedoesismakeplays, for his knack of making key plays during his playing time for the Buffalo Bills.

 After football, Bryan became co-owner of Noene America, a company that manufactures and sells insoles.
 He appeared on the April 24, 2015, episode of the television show Shark Tank, and made a deal with Mark Cuban and Daymond John for them to become involved in the company.
 They offered and Scott accepted $200,000 for 30% equity in Noene USA.

-NOENE USA was acquired by Foot Solutions Inc. in 2020, and Bryan is now a co-owner and EVP of Strategic Growth for Foot Solutions Inc.
+NOENE USA was acquired by Foot Solutions Inc. in 2020.